klerick/nestjs-json-api/README.md

 ## 🎯 Overview

 This monorepo provides a complete set of tools to simplify the development of server and client applications using **NestJS**.
-It supports two popular protocols:
+It includes support for two popular API protocols and a powerful access control system:

+**API Protocols:**
 - **[JSON:API](https://jsonapi.org/)** – Build RESTful APIs with standardized request/response formats
 - **[JSON-RPC 2.0](https://www.jsonrpc.org/)** – Implement remote procedure calls using JSON

+**Access Control:**
 - **[CASL](https://casl.js.org/)** – Fine-grained access control with full integration for JSON:API resources

 All packages are designed to work seamlessly with modern ORMs like **TypeORM** and **MikroORM**, and include built-in support for [PGlite](https://github.com/electric-sql/pglite) for local development.